Nothing to be blue about as werewere-kōkako mushrooms spotted in Rotorua scenic reserve

 Paul Button, tour company general manager, said rats and possums eat the werewere-kōkako as well as velvet worms and striped skinks.

 "A month ago, we spotted another striped skink, one of 150 seen in the wild.
-It's rewarding seeing the fruits of our trapping labour pay off in the return of these fascinating species," he said.
+It's rewarding seeing the fruits of our trapping labour pay off in the return of these fascinating species."

 Button's comments came on the heels of a newly released United Nations' biodiversity report that showed biodiversity decreasing across the globe.